 - Sudden bouts of weakness

-While many of these symptoms resemble those caused by illnesses of some sort, they are unlikely to be written off as illness, especially if no co-workers are sick or no co-workers later get sick.
-Also, the presence of these symptoms at almost exactly the same time that a drug test is scheduled is a relatively clear indicator that an individual temporarily quit a drug just to pass a test.
+While many of these symptoms resemble those caused by illnesses of some sort, they are unlikely to be written off as illnesses, especially if no coworkers are sick or coworkers later get sick.
+Also, these symptoms are a relatively clear indicator that an individual temporarily quit a drug to pass a test.

 Addiction, abuse, and misuse risks increase in patients with a personal or family history of substance abuse or mental illness (e.g., major depression).
 Always gradually taper the dosage under the supervision of a qualified physician.